 The Oil for Development programme in Myanmar

-A Memorandum of Understanding (MoU) between the governments of Myanmar and Norway, covering the OfD programme, was signed on 11 of May 2017.
-Norwegian and Myanmar institutions will soon enter into bilateral institutional cooperation agreements for a five-year OfD programme.
+A Memorandum of Understanding (MoU) between Norway and Myanmar, covering the OfD programme, was signed in May 2017.
+The next step is for the Norwegian and Myanmar institutions to enter into bilateral institutional cooperation agreements.

 - The Norwegian Environment Agency assisted in the development of of a map showing vulnerable biodiversity resources and eco-systems overlapping with oil and gas blocks, and assisted MONREC in the EIA-processes.

 - The Norwegian Coastal Administration participated in a working group developing a National Plan against Acute Pollution.

 - The Ministry of Electricity and Energy and the Ministry of Planning and Finance increased their competence regarding project economics and modelling of the fiscal regime through a training provided by OfD in cooperation with the IMF.